SergiGuasch/Projects/Data Analysis/Final Project/Final project.md

 ![Data_distribution](https://github.com/SergiGuasch/hangover/blob/main/images/1_Data_distribution.jpg)
 *Fig 1.
 Data distribution in King County by zipcode*

-## 2 Data Cleaning & Standarization
-### 2.1.
-Checking Null values
+## 2 Data Cleaning: Standarization & Checking Null values

+Before the technical cleaning we could drop some restaurants bearing in mind their names, cause we have found some restaurants that they have the word Barcelona in their names.

-Next, we need to prepare the dataframe to be able to gecode the addresses with the geopy module.
+Next, we need to prepare the dataframe to be able to geocode the addresses with the geopy module.
 Doing the webscraping there aren't null values, but we have to standarize some names in the address, make it lower case and delete some special characters.

+## 3 Geocoding

+Once we have the dataframe we can run the code with the geopy module to get the longitud and latitud variables.
+Also we can get a column locator to check if the the location got it from geopy algorithm is the same than the location from the address scraped.
+The dataframe resulting from the geocoding it gave us some null values but also some wrong addresses.
+To deal with this we could transform manually the null addresses to longitud latitud, but we decided to drop it.

+## 4 Mapping

 Our first step was to try to find the null values.
 The dataset doesn't have any null values so we don't have to deal with them.
 However, it is important to think about the reason why these nulls do not exist, since this can introduce some kind of bias in the data.
 We have to observe if data may have been duplicated to avoid nulls, if random values have been incorporated...